arthmevada/arthmevada/README.md

 ## 👨‍💻 About Me

 🎓 BCA Student at Patel Group of Institution, affiliated with Gujarat Technological University (GTU)
-📊 Aspiring Data Analyst passionate about transforming raw data into actionable business insights
+📊 Aspiring Analyst with a strong interest in business intelligence, data analysis, and data-driven decision-making.
 💡 Skilled in data cleaning, dashboard reporting, customer segmentation, and sales analytics
 🚀 Built multiple end-to-end projects using Python, SQL, Power BI, and Excel